KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Professionalism is a goal for the DSF, but difficult to reach.
 Python has been able to professionalize the organization, hire more people, take some burden off volunteers, but that also puts up a wall for volunteers to understand what is going on.

 How much can we afford and what are the responsibilities?
-OS leaders can help shepherd the DSF into the nest chapers.
+OS leaders can help shepherd the DSF into the next chapters.

 PyCon US is the main source of funding for the PSF, but we are trying to move away from that.
 DEFNA manages DjangoCon US.